 where

-and $\gamma$ is a constant hyperparameter greater than unity \cite{watanabe1960information}.
+to learn latent factors encoding complementary subsets of the $K$ mutually independent $\bm{f}$ \cite{watanabe1960information}.
 The TC penalizes dependence between latent dimensions as the KL divergence between the aggregate posterior $q(\bm{z})$ and the product of aggregate-posterior marginals $\bar{q}(\bm{z})$.
-Samples of $q(\bm{z})$ are obtained by sampling a batch of $q(\bm{z}|\varphi^{(i)})$.
-Samples of the product of aggregate-posterior marginals are obtained by randomly permuting each latent variable across a sampled batch of $q(\bm{z}|\varphi^{(i)})$, approximating $\bar{q}(\bm{z})$ in large batches \cite{arcones1992bootstrap}.
+Samples of $q(\bm{z})$ are obtained by sampling a minibatch of $q(\bm{z}|\bm{x}^{(i)})$.
+Samples of the product of aggregate-posterior marginals are obtained by randomly permuting each latent variable across a sampled minibatch of $q(\bm{z}|\bm{x}^{(i)})$, approximating $\bar{q}(\bm{z})$ in large minibatches \cite{arcones1992bootstrap}.
 A discriminator $D$ training to distinguish between samples of $q(\bm{z})$ and $\bar{q}(\bm{z})$ outputs an estimate $D(\bm{z})$ that each sample belongs to $q(\bm{z})$.
 The TC is thereby approximated as

 in computing the VAE loss function during joint training with the discriminator $D$ \cite{nguyen2010estimating, sugiyama2012density}.